Nurumoney/AI-Based-Meeting-Transcription-Summarization-Tool/README.md

 # AI-Based Meeting Transcription & Summarization Tool

-It is a Python-based desktop application designed to automate the process of documenting meetings.
+A Python-based desktop application designed to automate the process of documenting meetings.
 It integrates live audio capture, AI-driven speech-to-text conversion, and advanced text summarization into one seamless workflow.
 Below is an outline of how the project works, the technology used, and how to deploy it on your system.

 ---